 Notifies the EDO and the Commission, as appropriate, of the NRC actions taken concerning a nuclear power plant under the guidance of this manual chapter.

-05.04 Director, Division of Operating Reactor Licensing (DORL), NRR; and Director, Division of (), NRR
+05.04 Director, Division of Operating Reactor Licensing (DORL), NRR; and Director, Division of Reactor Oversight (DRO), NRR

-Implements the requirements of this IMC by coordinating NRR policy and guidance, in conjunction with the of the Panel, to ensure that the Director of NRR and appropriate staff are directly involved in agency policy or regulatory oversight decisions, when applicable.
+Implements the requirements of this IMC by coordinating NRR policy and guidance, in conjunction with the Chair of the Panel, to ensure that the Director of NRR and appropriate staff are directly involved in agency policy or regulatory oversight decisions, when applicable.

 Coordinates and implements actions prescribed in the Panel Process Plan and the Restart Checklist that are determined to be NRR’s responsibility.
 This may include licensing actions and, where applicable, interaction with other Federal agencies (e.g., the Federal Emergency Management Agency (FEMA), the Environmental Protection Agency (EPA), the Department of Justice (DOJ), and the Department of Homeland Security (DHS)) pursuant to any applicable memoranda of understanding.

-The Director of is responsible for the development and maintenance of this manual chapter.
+The Director of DRO is responsible for the development and maintenance of this manual chapter.

-05.05 , IMC 0350 Oversight Panel
+05.05 Chair, IMC 0350 Oversight Panel

 Implements the requirements of this IMC.